Kathryn J. Brewer, PhD, LCPC, CCTP, Clinical Director at McCallum Place Kansas

 EMDR was developed by Francine Shapiro in the late 1980’s as a phase-oriented systematic treatment approach most well-known for treating PTSD (Grant, 2009; Shapiro, 2001).
 EMDR follows a protocol to access and address past events, reprocess the events in the present moment related to distressing circumstances, and desensitize the events along with acquiring new skills to increase effectiveness in the future (Grant & Threlfo, 2002; Grant, 2009; Shapiro, 2001).
 Patients that could benefit from this intensive desensitization will work with one of our EMDR trained therapists.
 EMDR will be an effective treatment option for many of our patients struggling with symptoms related to trauma, chronic pain, and anxiety.

 DBT was developed by Marsha Linehan for the treatment of borderline personality disorder primarily using a cognitive behavioral framework (Linehan, 1993; Linehan, 2015).
-As with many of the evidence based treatments we rely on, DBT has since been found to be effective with other symptoms and disorders including PTSD, anxiety, bulimia nervosa, binge-eating disorder, and substance abuse (Grilo & Mitchell, 2011; Linehan, 2015; Safer, Telch, & Chen 2009).
+As with many of the evidence based treatments we rely on, DBT has since been found to be effective with other symptoms and disorders including PTSD, anxiety, bulimia nervosa, and binge-eating disorder (Grilo & Mitchell, 2011; Linehan, 2015; Safer, Telch, & Chen 2009).
 DBT trains patients to develop more wholesome strategies to manage stress through skills in mindfulness, interpersonal effectiveness, distress tolerance, and emotion regulation.
 Binge eating and purging can be seen as unskillful strategies for emotion regulation.
 Letting go involves developing the capacity to allow emotion to arise with less reactivity.
 Treatment will help patients develop skills to reappraise problematic thinking that contributes to unpleasant emotional states.
 At McCallum Place, inflexible thinking, restriction, and avoidance is transformed by mindfulness practices.
 We encourage the use of DBT skills in our PHP for ongoing stabilization to help our patients more safely and effectively engage in our more intensive treatments.
 There is also new evidence emerging supporting the use of DBT during other treatments like PE (Harned, Korslund, & Linehan, 2014; Harned, Korslund, Foa, & Linehan, 2012).

 Utilizing PE, patients at McCallum Place will experience many exposures continually throughout their treatment and specifically they will complete exposure tasks in meals three to four times per day, with their bodies in yoga and dance/movement groups, and with their thoughts and emotions in individual and group sessions.
 Exposures are intended to be emotional experiences that allow our patients to process through their trauma and anxiety.
 PE therapy was originally developed by Edna Foa, PhD to treat PTSD (Foa, Hembree, & Rothbaum, 2007) and is also commonly used to treat anxiety disorders (Craske & Barlow, 2007).
 This treatment works for PTSD and anxiety because it addresses the patient’s avoidance and fear (Craske & Barlow, 2007; Foa et al., 2007).